 Azure Spring Apps has the following known limitations:

 server.portdefaults to port 1025.
-If any other value is applied, it will be overridden.
-Please also respect this setting and not specify server port in your code.
+If any other value is applied, it's overridden, so don't specify a server port in your code.

-Which one should I use and what are the limits within each tier?
+Which one should I use and what are the limits within each plan?

-- Azure Spring Apps offers three pricing tiers: Basic, Standard, and Enterprise.
-The Basic tier is targeted for Dev/Test and trying out Azure Spring Apps.
-The Standard tier is optimized to run general purpose production traffic.
-The Enterprise tier is for production workloads with VMware Tanzu components.
+- Azure Spring Apps offers three pricing plans: Basic, Standard, and Enterprise.
+The Basic plan is targeted for Dev/Test and trying out Azure Spring Apps.
+The Standard plan is optimized to run general purpose production traffic.
+The Enterprise plan is for production workloads with VMware Tanzu components.
 See Azure Spring Apps pricing details for limits and feature level comparison.

 What's the difference between Service Binding and Service Connector?

-We are not actively developing additional capabilities for Service Binding in favor of the new Azure-wise solution named Service Connector.
+We're not actively developing more capabilities for Service Binding.
+Instead, there's a new Azure-wise solution named Service Connector.
 On the one hand, the new solution brings you consistent integration experience across App hosting services on Azure like App Service.
 On the other hand, it covers your needs better by starting with supporting 10+ most used target Azure services including MySQL, SQL DB, Azure Cosmos DB, Postgres DB, Redis, Storage and more.
 Service Connector is currently in Public Preview, we invite you to try out the new experience.

 How can I provide feedback and report issues?

-How do I get VMware Spring Runtime support (Enterprise tier only)
+How do I get VMware Spring Runtime support (Enterprise plan only)

-Enterprise tier has built-in VMware Spring Runtime Support, so you can open support tickets to VMware if you think your issue is in the scope of VMware Spring Runtime Support.
+The Enterprise plan has built-in VMware Spring Runtime Support, so you can open support tickets to VMware if you think your issue is in the scope of VMware Spring Runtime Support.
 To better understand VMware Spring Runtime Support itself, see the VMware Spring Runtime.
-To understand the details about how to register and use this support service, see the Support section in the Enterprise tier FAQ from VMware.
+To understand the details about how to register and use this support service, see the Support section in the Enterprise plan FAQ from VMware.
 For any other issues, open support tickets with Microsoft.

-After you create an Enterprise tier instance, your entitlement will be ready within three business days.
+After you create an Enterprise plan instance, your entitlement is ready within ten business days.
 If you encounter any exceptions, raise a support ticket with Microsoft to get help with it.

-I am a Spring developer but new to Azure.
-What is the quickest way for me to learn how to develop an application in Azure Spring Apps?
+I'm a Spring developer but new to Azure.
+What's the quickest way for me to learn how to develop an application in Azure Spring Apps?

 For the quickest way to get started with Azure Spring Apps, follow the instructions in Quickstart: Launch an application in Azure Spring Apps by using the Azure portal.